-CEDIS data has been used to perform disease surveillance, track work that is being done in EDs, identify quality indicators and create decision support tools (Grafstein, Bullard, Warren, Unger, & CTAS National Working Group, 2008).
+Unger, & CTAS National Working Group, 2008).
 CEDIS data and historical trends allow administrators to predict workload, compare costs, throughput, and patient demographics between sites for benchmarking purposes (Grafstein et al., 2008).
 Managers use data to monitor patient acuity levels, department flow, and monitor for pandemics (Grafstein et al., 2008).
 Bedside, clinicians generate CEDIS data through live time mapping of patient acuity level and location, and through point of care order entry, vital signs tracking, and electronic charting (Rowe et al., 2006).
 Arguably, one of the most tangible and best-validated benefit of CEDIS is from electronic triage assistance using the Canadian Triage Acuity Scale (CTAS).

-CTAS is one of the most comprehensively studied Englishlanguage triage tools in existence (Hinson et al., 2018).
-It is used internationally and when large study samples were assessed, CTAS was the only triage system to have zero deaths in the lowest acuity level of patients studied (Farrohknia et al., 2011).
+CTAS is one of the most comprehensively studied English language triage tool in existence (Hinson et al., 2018).
+It is used internationally and when large study samples were assessed CTAS was the only triage system to have zero deaths in the lowest acuity level of patients studied (Farrohknia et al., 2011).
 The CTAS represents a clinical decision support tool that uses information entered into CEDIS data fields to aid care providers' clinical judgment when assessing patients in the ED.
 This information includes elements such as coded primary complaint, narrative summary of the triage assessment, and vital signs to help nurses assign an acuity score.
-These acuity scores offer guidance on how long patients can safely wait, how frequently patients are reassessed, to which areas of the department patients are stratified, and which patients should be seen first.
-CTAS-aided triage has been proven superior to clinical gestalt (Dong et al., 2005) with excellent predictive validity for length of stay, severity of illness and resource utilization (Dong et al., 2007) and, therefore, 95% of Canadian EDs use CTAS as their preferred triage system (Rowe et al., 2006).
-Clearly, using these systems requires more than technical proficiency to be able to appreciate the role of information and communication technology (ICT) as a tool for data and information management in complex healthcare environments such as the ED.
+These acuity scores offer guidance on how long patients can safely wait, how frequently patients are reassessed, to which areas of the department patients are stratified to, and which patients should be seen first.
+CTAS aided triage has been proven superior to clinical gestalt (Dong et al., 2005) with excellent predictive validity for length of stay, severity of illness and resource utilization (Dong et al., 2007) and therefore 95% of Canadian EDs use CTAS as their preferred triage system (Rowe et al., 2006).
+Clearly, using these systems requires more than technical proficiency to be able to appreciate the role of information and communication

+Article in press - Canadian Journal of Emergency Nursing - www.CJEN.ca technology (ICT) as a tool for data and information management in complex healthcare environments such as ED.

-Describing the Collection-Use Gap in Canadian ED Data
+Describing the Collection-use Gap in Canadian ED data